use-inkubator/Ecosystem-Grants/applications/application-template.md

   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

-Things that shouldn’t be part of the application (see also our [FAQ](https://github.com/smart-contract-bounty/Support-Docs/blob/master/faq.md)):
+Things that shouldn’t be part of the application:
 - The (future) tokenomics of your project
 - For non-infrastructure projects—deployment and hosting costs, maintenance or audits
 - Business-oriented activities (marketing, business planning), events or outreach